 The student’s self-efficacy is addressed by providing carefully scaffolded systems that allow incremental exposure of more challenging aspects of the subject matter.
 Scaffolding is provided in two ways.
 First, the Corgis framework uses layering.
 Our own experience has shown that "big data", while highly motivational, is too complex for early assignment where the student’s skill set is still limited.
 Layering allows the student to work with data at varying levels of complexity as their knowledge and skill increases.
 Second, we are developing BlockPy [REFS], a programming environment with mutual translation between a visual block-based language, Blockly [REF], and text programming in Python.
-Students’ initially develop algorithms in Blockly and, as their skill and knowledge increases, gradually begin viewing and creating their algorithms in both forms until they are ready to advance to programming purely in Python.
-This scaffolded environment allows students to follow the use-modify-create sequence with successively more technical and challenging aspects of computation being exposed at each step (i.e., moving from a point-and-click interface, to block-based programming to textual programming).
+Students initially develop algorithms in Blockly and, as their skill and knowledge increases, gradually begin viewing and creating their algorithms in both forms until they are ready to advance to programming purely in Python.
+This scaffolded environment allows students to follow the use-modify-create sequence with successively more technical and challenging aspects of computation being exposed at each step (i.e., moving from a point-and-click interface, to block-based programming, to textual programming).

 We address the aspect of attention through interactive visualizations.
-These interactive elements allows a student to gain insight into the dynamics of algorithms and the manipulation of data.
+These interactive elements allow a student to gain insight into the dynamics of algorithms and the manipulation of data.
 We have developed a significant collection of such visualizations for our OpenDSA project [61].
 We propose to develop corresponding visualizations appropriate for big data (our primary form of realistic data).
 For example, a visualization that shows operations on a list of ten elements is not sufficient for a big data stream with thousands of elements.
-We also address the challenge of incorporating visualization capabilities into the block-based language environment (BlockPy).
+Also, the visualizations should help students maintain attention while coping with the structural complexity of the data.

 Immediate feedback is important to improved learning.
 Many eBook platforms, our own included, provide immediate feedback on questions with highly structured answers (true/false, multiple choice) or on program output (by comparison to hidden correct answers).
 However, feedback on algorithm design is usually done manually by instructors with the resulting loss of immediacy and degradation of the learning opportunity.
-We propose to incorporate program analysis into thean e-book platform so that immediate feedback on small programing exercises can be provided.
-We will develop a mechanism for analyzing targeted code that is developed by students as an answer to posed questions (e.g., "Write an algorithm that...").
-An important challenge in this work is to develop an authoring tool that allows salient features of the code to be described and related to varying forms of feedback.
-The provided feedback should be accessible both to the student and to instructors for additional comments.
-We will make this capability available within the BlockPy environment which, through LTI, can be incorporated into Canvas.
+We will develop a mechanism for analyzing and providing immediate guidance on code created by students for small programming exercises (e.g., "Write an algorithm that...").
+By guidance we mean feedback that identifies both problems that the student should focus on correcting as well as feedback that identifies desirable aspects of the solution that the student should maintain.
+An important challenge in this work is to develop an authoring tool for instructors that allows salient features of correct and incorrect code to be described and related to appropriate feedback.
+The feedback should be accessible both to the student and to instructors for additional comments.
+We propose to incorporate the analysis and feedback into the BlockPy environment [REF].